Skylers57/Resource-Exhaustion-via-Aggressive-Crawling-Against-Next.js-Image-Optimization/README.md

 1. Select a target site that contains many image-heavy pages.
 2. Run the PoC command or a custom crawler against the target.
 3. Monitor CPU usage, memory consumption, and server logs during execution.
-4. Observe whether the server shows increased latency, slower rendering, or higher resource usage as image optimization is triggered repeatedly.
+4. Observe whether the server shows increased latency, slower rendering, higher resource usage when image optimization is triggered repeatedly, or if the web server goes down.

 ## Automated Execution
 ```bash